joedvorak/Current-Monitor/README.md

 The Sparkfun Breadboard can be found [here](https://www.sparkfun.com/products/13032) and the Sparkfun ESP 32 Thing along with information and spec sheets can be found [here](https://www.sparkfun.com/products/13907)

+We monitored the current through the use of a MATLAB application called [ThingSpeak](https://thingspeak.com/).